 - Microbiologic confirmation is less common.
 Monitoring success by serial sputum is nearly impossible - 2.
 Monitoring for toxicity is more difficult.
-Children tolerate regimens better than adults. - 3.
-INH liquid is poorly tolerated.
-Need to open capsules, crush tablets, hide drug into soft foods or liquids.
+Children tolerate regimens better than adults. - INH liquid is poorly tolerated. to open capsules, crush drug into soft

 Dosing tips